 By the early 1970s when the wholesale market ceased, the Piece Hall had fallen into disrepair and was threatened with demolition.
 Thankfully it was saved, however, and after being renovated, the building reopened in 1976 housing shops and an outdoor market.

-Following another major restoration project grant-aided by the Heritage Lottery Fund, the Piece Hall has been given a new lease of life in 2017.
+Following another major restoration project grant-aided by the Heritage Lottery Fund, the Piece Hall was given a new lease of life in 2017.
 Now managed by the Piece Hall Trust, it incorporates shops, galleries, cafes and bars, as well as displays about the history of this iconic building.
-A varied programme of outdoor events – from street theatre to art installations and concerts – will be held in the repaved central square, a stunning public space.
+A varied programme of outdoor events – from street theatre to art installations and concerts – is held in the repaved central square, a stunning public space.

 Adjoining the Piece Hall is the newly-extended Square Chapel Arts Centre, a lively arts complex including a cinema, theatre and cafe bar.
 Housed in the historic Square Chapel, a red-brick Georgian chapel dating back to 1772, this is a key element in Halifax’s new Cultural Quarter, along with the new Central Library and Archive incorporating the spire of the 19th century Square Church.
 The library houses a Visitor Information Centre and provides direct access to the Piece Hall from Halifax railway station and neighbouring Eureka!
 The National Children’s Museum.

 Winner of Museum of the Year for 2017, The Hepworth showcases an outstanding collection of sculpture by Barbara Hepworth in a stunning modern building by leading architect David Chipperfield.
 One of the greatest sculptors of the 20th century, local artist Barbara Hepworth was inspired by the Yorkshire landscape where she grew up.
 The Hepworth celebrates her achievements and forms part of the Yorkshire Sculpture Triangle, along with the nearby Yorkshire Sculpture Park and Leeds Art Gallery.
 The museum also hosts a stimulating programme of exhibitions, mainly focusing on 20th century and contemporary art.